manboubird/activator-scalding/tutorial/src/index.md

 ## Next Steps

-Now you have run these four Scalding scripts and seen what they do.
-There are additional capabilities built into this Activator template.
-If you know how to use [sbt](http://www.scala-sbt.org/), the standard Scala build tool, then proceed to the next sections of this tutorial for more information.
+There are additional capabilities built into this Activator template that you can access from a command line using the `activator` command or [sbt](http://www.scala-sbt.org/), the standard Scala build tool.
+Let's explore those features.

-## Running Locally with SBT
+## Running Locally with the Command Line

-In a command window, start `sbt`.
+In a command window, run `activator` (or `sbt`).
 At the prompt, invoke the `test` and `run` tasks, which are the same tasks we ran in Activator, to ensure they complete successfully.

 All four examples take command-line arguments to customize their behavior.
 The *NGrams* example is particular interesting to play with, where you search for different phrases in the Bible or some other text file of interest to you.

-You can run then within `sbt`.
-At the `sbt` prompt, type `scalding`.
+At the `activator` prompt, type `scalding`.
 You'll see the following:

 ```
 > scalding